 With everyone at home consuming media, the CX bar has been raised.
 Consumers want an easy, seamless, frictionless way to access content and services.
-The stress and anxiety of 12 months of living with a pandemic means that no one has patience to put up with poor service.
+The stress and anxiety of 12 months of living with a pandemic mean that no one has the patience to put up with poor service.

 Customers acquired during COVID-19 show a retention rate that's 82% lower than those from "normal" times, but our research shows that addressing passive and active churn to increase retention by 5% can grow your customer base by more than 40% in 24 months while cutting operational costs.
 Brands now can shape a new interaction with their customers.
 Here are some strategies that Vindicia can help you adopt: